 The Family Opportunity Center was created to bring children and families together in a safe, supportive, and fun space.
-An array of activities are available to engage children and their families: from games, to arts and crafts, to tutoring, vocational support, and literacy.
-Hours Monday - by appointment only; Tuesday through Thursday 11:00am - 7:00pm; Friday 11:30am - 8:00pm; and Saturday 10:00am - 7pm; closed Sunday
+An array of activities are available to engage children and their families: from games, to arts and crafts, to tutoring, vocational supports, and literacy.